Simulating Polynomial-Time Nondeterministic Turing Machines via Nondeterministic Turing Machines: Introduction

-Furthermore, let $\mathcal{NEXP}$ and ${\rm co}\mathcal{NEXP}$ be the complexity classes defined by and respectively (the complexity classes ${\rm NTIME}$ and ${\rm coNTIME}$ are defined below; see Section \ref{sec:preliminaries}).
-Then, besides the above obvious corollary, we also have the following consequence of Theorem \ref{theorem1}, whose proof can be similar to that of Theorem \ref{theorem1}:
+Furthermore, let $\mathcal{NEXP}$ and ${\rm co}\mathcal{NEXP}$ be the complexity classes defined by and respectively (the complexity classes ${\rm NTIME}$ and ${\rm coNTIME}$ are defined in Section \ref{sec:preliminaries}).
+Then, in addition to the above corollary, Theorem \ref{theorem1} yields the following consequence, whose proof is similar to that of Theorem \ref{theorem1}:

 \begin{corollary} $\mathcal{NEXP}\neq {\rm co}\mathcal{NEXP}$. \end{corollary}